maria-meier/maria-meier.github.io/_pages/preprints.md

 author_profile: true
 ---

-Here, you find a list of my current preprints:
+This is a list of my current preprints:

 Bentele, U. U.\*, <b>Meier, M.</b>\*, Benz, A., Denk, B., Dimitroff, S. J., Pruessner, J., & Unternaehrer, E. The impact of maternal care and blood glucose availability on the cortisol stress response in fasted women. <https://doi.org/10.31234/osf.io/axkde> (under review)